rivasiv/SDC_LaneDetection/README.md

 ### Note: The algorithm informs with a print spew if it failed to detect one/both lane markings but continues to find lane markings in subsequent images

+## Running the code
+To run the code, open P1.ipynb using jupyter notebook and execute cells one after the other or all in one go.

+After the execution is complete, output for test images would be created in the same folder as "test_images/" but with file names prepended with "lanes_".
+Please delete all files with name starting with "lanes_" before running the algorithm again

+The code could also be run using python.
+In this case open P1.py instead of P1.ipynb and execute using
+$ python P1.py

+The python code was used for development and P1.ipynb would be considered for submission.
+It could be enhanced further with arguments to decide whether to operate in video mode or image mode and also clean up output files before subsequent execution.
+This task will be taken up if time permits at a later stage

 ## Tested with
 - test_images